milos-p-lab/ChatGPT-JSON-to-Markdown/README.md

 When you export your ChatGPT data from OpenAI, you receive a JSON file (e.g. `conversations.json`) containing all your conversations.

 This script:
-- Parses the JSON and generates a `.md` file containing the conversations in Markdown format.
+- Parses the JSON and generates a `.md` file containing your entire chat history in Markdown format.
-- Includes the **conversation and message timestamps**, which are **not shown in the `chat.html` export** provided by OpenAI.
+- Adds precise **conversation and message timestamps**, which are **not included in the default `chat.html` export**.
-  > ✅ This is one of the main benefits of using this script, as it helps you accurately track when conversations took place.
+  > ✅ This is the main advantage of using this script, as it allows you to know exactly when each chat took place.

 ---